Target groups and main principles¶

 The form extension tries to find a compromise for such cases.
 Since the

-is mainly used by backend editors, only simple,
+form editor is mainly used by backend editors, only simple,

 nontechnical properties are displayed and editable.
 However, EXT:form